-In any failure, there are factors which we simply cannot control, anticipate, or change.
+In any failure, there are factors that we simply cannot control, anticipate, or change.

-You can beat yourself up all you want – but if everyone else can’t control those factors, then why should you be stressing about it?
+You can beat yourself up all you want, but why should you be stressing about it if everyone else can’t control those factors?

 Focus on what can make you better.